As a new blogger who wants to monetize your blog, starting an email list for your blog is going to be the best decision you’ll ever make.

 How did it go?

-I collected a grand total of zero emails my first year of blogging.
+I collected a grand total of zero emails during my first year of blogging.

 What I learned is that nobody wants to give up their email unless they’re getting something valuable in return.